ashraful-islam/gototp/README.md

 The project was inspired by [MinTOTP](https://github.com/susam/mintotp) by [Susam Pal](https://github.com/susam), posted on [HackerNew](https://news.ycombinator.com/item?id=21297664).

+The project was translated in Go to generate (cross-)compiled binaries that are easier to distribute & run on most environments.

 Some of the minor changes made were introduced following

 - [RFC-6238](https://tools.ietf.org/html/rfc6238)